 Shaking off the dread that accompanied him these days like a persistent and bothersome fly, he followed her a short distance further, away from the periphery of the crowded dance floor.

 When she reached a secluded corner and stopped, he did as well.
 And found himself curious, if only remotely so, why she had approached him directly—and without a formal introduction.
 Totally unheard of in the upper realms of the ton he inhabited.

 “Lord Blakely, I have a proposition I would like to put forth to you.”
 For all her height and assured poise, she seemed dainty, almost fragile, standing before him.

 “By all means, please do.”
 His curiosity grew by the second.
 And so did the reluctant attraction running rampant through his veins.
 Which would never do.

 Never!
 Do you not have sufficient responsibilities, man?
 Ferreting out who’s destroying—

-Erasmus shook off the annoying reminder, the one that settled fear and concern heavily on his shoulders; far more pleasant to ponder the intriguing package before him.
+Blakely shook off the annoying reminder, the one that settled fear and concern heavily on his shoulders; far more pleasant to ponder the diverting package before him.
 “State your case,” he encouraged in as droll a voice as he could cultivate, “so I may rejoin my crew.”

 When she hesitated, glancing behind her, he took possession of the gloved hand nearest—which brought her attention swiftly back to him.
 He then lifted it to his lips and kissed the air over her fingers before releasing them.
 Instead of scaring her away as he’d intended, a blush flared up her chest and over her face, delighting him, which was patently ridiculous.